karynayen/24F-Project-Template/README.md

 In most applications, when a user logs in, they assume a particular role.
 For instance, when one logs in to a stock price prediction app, they may be a single investor, a portfolio manager, or a corporate executive (of a publicly traded company).
 Each of those *roles* will likely present some similar features as well as some different features when compared to the other roles.
 So, how do you accomplish this in Streamlit?
 This is sometimes called Role-based Access Control, or **RBAC** for short.

 The code in this project demonstrates how to implement a simple RBAC system in Streamlit but without actually using user authentication (usernames and passwords).
-The Streamlit pages from the original template repo are split up among 4 roles - Analyst, Job Reviewer, Job Seeker, and a System Administrator role (this is used for any sort of system tasks such as re-training ML model, etc.).
-It also demonstrates how to deploy an ML model.
+The Streamlit pages from the original template repo are split up among 4 roles - Analyst, Job Reviewer, Job Seeker, and a System Administrator role.

 Wrapping your head around this will take a little time and exploration of this code base.
 Some highlights are below.